Marty Balin: Jefferson Airplane

 In December 1969, Balin was knocked unconscious by members of the Hells Angels motorcycle club while performing during the infamous Altamont Free Concert as seen in the 1970 documentary film Gimme Shelter.
 In April 1971, he formally departed Jefferson Airplane after breaking off all communication with his bandmates following the completion of their autumn 1970 American tour.
 He elaborated on this decision in a 1993 interview with Jeff Tamarkin of Relix:

 I don't know, just Janis's death.
 That struck me.
 It was dark times.
 Everybody was doing so much drugs and I couldn't even talk to the band.
 I was into yoga at the time.
-I'd given up drinking and I was into totally different area, health foods and getting back to the streets, working with the American Indians.
+I'd given up drinking and I was into totally different area[s], health foods and getting back to the streets, working with the American Indians.
 It was getting strange for me.
 Cocaine was a big deal in those days and I wasn't a cokie and I couldn't talk with everybody who had an answer for every goddamn thing, rationalizing everything that happened.
 I thought it made the music really tight and constrictive and ruined it.
 So after Janis died, I thought, I'm not gonna go onstage and play that kind of music, I don't like cocaine.

 Balin remained active in the San Francisco Bay Area rock scene, managing and producing an album for the Berkeley-based sextet Grootna before briefly joining funk-inflected hard rock ensemble Bodacious DF as lead vocalist on their eponymous 1973 debut album.
 The following year, Kantner asked Balin to write a song for his new Airplane offshoot group, Jefferson Starship.
 Together, they wrote the early power ballad "Caroline", which appeared on the album Dragon Fly with Balin as guest lead vocalist.